-New Jersey Governor Phil Murphy signed a new bill into law that expands New Jersey paid family leave on Feb.
+New Jersey Gov. Phil Murphy signed a new bill into law that expands New Jersey paid family leave on Feb.
 19, 2019.
 The new law modifies the New Jersey Family Leave Act (FLA) and the New Jersey Paid Family Leave Insurance Program (FLI).

 New Jersey Family Leave Act (FLA)

 Starting June 30, 2019, employers with 30 or more employees will be subject to the FLA and will need to provide up to 12 weeks of job-protected family leave.
-Previously, the law only applied to employers with 50 or more employees.
+Previously, the law only applied to employers with 50 or more workers.

 Last, the new law allows the leave to be intermittent.
 This means the leave can be used over a full 12-month period instead of over 24 weeks under the existing law.